 Debt Resolution

 Estates may have outstanding debts or obligations.
-We review claims from creditors, confirm their validity, and handle payments so that the estate can be closed without disputes.
+We review creditors’ claims, verify their validity, and process payments to ensure the estate can be closed without dispute.
 As your Chicago estate administration lawyers, we’re prepared to help you through these next steps.

 Distribution Of Property

 After debts and taxes are paid, the remaining property is distributed to heirs or beneficiaries.
-We help transfer titles, prepare deeds, and oversee distributions so that assets are transferred according to the will or state law.
+We help transfer titles, prepare deeds, and oversee distributions so that assets are transferred in accordance with the will or state law.

 Will Validation

 If there is a will, it must be validated by the court.
-We guide clients through this process and address any questions or challenges that may arise regarding signatures, witnesses, or the intentions of the deceased.
+We guide clients through this process and address any questions or challenges that may arise regarding signatures, witnesses, or the deceased’s intentions.

 Intestate Administration

 When a person dies without a will, their estate must still be settled.
-We handle intestate cases by following state law to identify heirs and distribute assets fairly.
+We handle intestate cases in accordance with state law to identify heirs and distribute assets fairly.

 Guardianship Appointments

 In some cases, estate administration involves naming guardians for minor children.
-We assist families in preparing petitions and making sure guardianship appointments follow proper legal procedures.
+We assist families in preparing petitions and ensuring guardianship appointments comply with proper legal procedures.

 Trust Administration Support

 Many estates include trusts that must be managed alongside probate.
 However, it’s important to partner up with a living trust lawyer you can trust.
-We help with transferring assets, making distributions, and ensuring the terms of the trust are carried out.
+We help with asset transfers, distributions, and ensuring the trust terms are carried out.

 Tax Filings And Compliance